nixsolutions/shelving/README.md

 The Shelving Demo application is open-sourced software licensed under the MIT license (see LICENSE) and uses third party libraries and assets under their own terms (see LICENSE-3RD-PARTY).
-All third party libraries and assets have open-source licenses.